TGH Brooksville: 20th century

 Physician Samuel Carnes Harvard wanted to open a bigger hospital in Brooksville, Florida, with the help of Alfred McKethan, a local banker and businessman who donated land for the hospital.
 The Brooksville City Council and the Hernando County Commission supported building the hospital.
-Money was raised with bonds and donations, and Hernando County Hospital was built for US$40,000.
-It officially opened on October 1, 1936 on U.S. Route 41.
+Money was raised with bonds and donations, and Hernando County Hospital was built for $40,000.
+On October 1, 1936, it opened on U.S. Route 41.

 In 1943, Hernando County Hospital expanded from 24 to 32 beds.
 It had an operating room delivery room and nursery.
 In 1948, eight beds were added to the hospital.

 In 1959, the first hospital administrator was hired for Hernando County Hospital.

 In 1962, a bigger hospital with 50 beds was built.
 In 1967, Hernando County Hospital was renamed Lykes Memorial Hospital after the Lykes family founders of Lykes Brothers.
 In the same year Hernando County taxpayers supported expanding the hospital.

 In 1970, Lykes Memorial Hospital was expanded to 115 beds with the help of a $300,000 county bond and a $550,000 state grant.
 Also added were a laboratory, physical therapy unit, intensive care unit, blood bank and X-ray department.
 In 1975, the hospital administrator was fired after the hospital almost failed due to $680,000 in unpaid patient bills.

 In 1984, the Hernando County Commission stopped giving the hospital taxpayer money and hired Republic Health Corporation to manage the hospital.

 In February 1990, Hernando County issued bonds to Regional Healthcare Inc. to renovate the hospital.

 In early November, Lykes Memorial Hospital became Brooksville Regional Hospital.
 In October 1991, the number of beds for the hospital was reduced to 91 after Spring Hill Regional Hospital opened.
 In 1993, Regional Healthcare Inc. and its hospitals filed for bankruptcy.
 The new board of directors at Regional Healthcare Inc. hired Quorum Health Resources to run Brooksville Regional Hospital.
 In 1996, the hospital had a $2.39 million profit.

 In late May 1998, a bankruptcy judge approved the acquisition of Regional Healthcare Inc. by Health Management Associates.
 Also the hospital network signed a thirty year lease with Hernando County for Brooksville Regional Medical Center.
 Health Management Associates paid off $78 million of debt owned by Regional Healthcare Inc. to its creditors.
 It also paid Hernando County $300,000 each year in rent and it spent $25 million to make improvements on Brooksville Regional Hospital, Spring Hill Regional Hospital and PineBrook Regional Medical Center.

 On June 3, Health Management Associates announced that it had finished its acquisition of Regional Healthcare Inc.